Ebbsfleet United F.C.: 2007–2013: MyFootballClub ownership

-The membership of MyFC continued to decline and in September 2010, two and a half years after the takeover, there were around 3,500 members.
+MyFC membership continued to decline.
+In September 2010, two and a half years after the takeover, there were around 3,500 members.
 In an October 2010 vote among MyFC members the previous decision to allow the team manager autonomy in transfer dealings was rescinded, by a majority of 35 on a total vote of 132 in favour of the membership having a 48-hour period to ratify any proposed player signing or sale; both the manager and the club secretary opposed the change.
-Manager Daish rebuilt the squad following the previous season's relegation and on 15 May 2011, after what was only one season in the Conference South, Ebbsfleet United won the 2010–11 season play-off final beating Farnborough 4–2 and were thus promoted back to the Conference Premier.
-During the season, in the first round of the FA Cup, the club had been defeated 3–2 in a home replay by Conference Premier promotion contenders AFC Wimbledon (the spiritual heirs of the club that had beaten them twice previously in the proper rounds of the competition).
+Manager Daish rebuilt the squad following the previous season's relegation and on 15 May 2011, after one season in the Conference South, Ebbsfleet United won the 2010–11 season play-off final, beating Farnborough 4–2 and were thus promoted back to the Conference Premier.
+During the season, in the first round of the FA Cup, the club were defeated 3–2 in a home replay by Conference Premier promotion contenders AFC Wimbledon (the spiritual heirs of the club that had beaten them twice previously in the proper rounds of the competition).

-Ebbsfleet United's financial difficulties, owing to shortage of funding by MyFC, were quantified in December 2011 when it was announced that in order to survive the club needed to generate £50,000 by the end of the 2011–12 season and it appealed for investment; the club managed to complete the season, finishing in mid-table.
-Prior to the 2012–13 season the MyFC membership had reduced further to around 1,300; during the early part of that season, in November 2012, the independent Fleet Supporters Trust, who had continued over the years to make financial donations to the club, stated they were concerned about the viability and sustainability of the football club under its present ownership and called on the MyFC members to consider their continued ownership of the football club.
-Later that season on 23 April 2013 it was announced that MyFC's members had voted to relinquish their 75% ownership of the club and to pass two-thirds of their shares to the club's supporters' trust, the Fleet Trust, and the remaining third to one of the club's major shareholders (believed to be former club chairman Phil Sonsara).
+Ebbsfleet United's financial difficulties grew.
+In December 2011 it was announced that, to survive, the club needed to generate £50,000 by the end of the 2011–12 season and it appealed for investment.
+The club completed the season, finishing in mid-table.
+Prior to the 2012–13 season, the MyFC membership dropped to around 1,300; in November 2012, the independent Fleet Supporters Trust, who had continued making financial donations to the club, stated they were concerned about the viability and sustainability of the football club under its present ownership and called on the MyFC members to consider their continued ownership of the football club.
+On 23 April 2013 it was announced that MyFC's members had voted to relinquish their 75% ownership of the club and to pass two-thirds of their shares to the club's supporters' trust, the Fleet Trust, and the remaining third to one of the club's major shareholders (believed to be former club chairman Phil Sonsara).
 It was further disclosed that the club needed to additionally raise £100,000 by the end of the month in order to avoid entering administration.
 This deal was not completed: the MyFC and other shareholders subsequently accepted an offer for all the shares of the club from KEH Sports Ltd, a group of Kuwaiti investors.
 On-field there was a first round FA Cup defeat at Carlisle United of League One, but the greater setback was the relegation suffered by 'the Fleet' at the end of the 2012–13 season, back to the Conference South.